TJForc/risco-lan-bridge/doc/manual.md

 ```
 // String : Indicates the name of the system as defined in its programming.
 this.MBSystem.Label;
+// Boolean : Indicates if the Panel configuration has been modified (entered programming mode)
+// since the connection was established
+this.NeedUpdateConfig;
 // Boolean : Indicates a battery fault state on the system (panel or remote power supply)
 this.MBSystem.LowBatteryTrouble;
 // Boolean : Indicates a mains fault state on the system (panel or remote power supply)